bmedicke/bmedicke.github.io/_pages/about.md

 title: "About"
 ---

-I am currently doing a master’s degree in IT security.
+I am currently pursuing a master’s degree in IT security.